Category Archives: Foundation Repair

 It is very common for homes to develop foundation issues at some point in their life.
 Right after construction, all homes have some degree of natural settling.
-Eventually water leaks, changes in soil, hydrostatic pressure, and many other factors contribute to foundation problems.
-Following is a list of the top 8 warning signs that your home or a home you are about to purchase has foundation problems.
+Eventually, water leaks, changes in soil, hydrostatic pressure, and many other factors contribute to foundation problems.
+Following is a list of the top 8 warning signs that a home or business has foundation problems.
 Contact Polyjacking.com if you see any of these warning signs.

-If your basement floor is wet or your basement walls are leaking water, it is important to address the cracks.
-Sometimes these leaks are a sign of more serious problems to your homes foundation.
-Over time, the soil beneath your foundation may settle and cause the foundation itself to sink or shift.
+If the basement floor is wet or the basement walls are leaking water, it is important to address the cracks.
+Sometimes these leaks are a sign of more serious problems to the foundation of the structure.
+Over time, the soil beneath the foundation may settle and cause the foundation itself to sink or shift.
 Too much change may lead to severe cracks, water damage, and foundation failure.

 Uneven or Sloping Floors

-If the floors in your basement or inside your home are uneven, it is a sure sign you have foundation problems.
+If the floors in the basement or inside the building are uneven, it is a sure sign there are foundation problems.
 It is likely that some portion of the foundation floor has sunk deeper into the soil or that a foundation wall is leaning or bowing.
 These are both serious issues that require foundation repair.